Updated: Oct 2

 Almost all of the population follow Theravada Buddhism, Cambodian Buddhism is deeply influenced by Hinduism and native animism.

 Mahayana Buddhism is the religion of the majority of Chinese and Vietnamese in Cambodia.

 Unitary dominant-party parliamentary elective constitutional monarchy.

-In Cambodia, the climate is tropical, hot all year round, with a rainy season from May to mid-November due to the south-west monsoon and a dry season from mid-November to April.
+In Cambodia, the climate is tropical, and hot all year round, with a rainy season from May to mid-November due to the southwest monsoon and a dry season from mid-November to April.
 The dry season can be divided into two periods: the first is the least hot of the year, while the second, from mid-February to May, before the monsoon arrives, is the hottest of the year.
-The coolest month is December, while the hottest months are April and May, when the heat becomes severe; in the rainy season, the temperature is a bit lower, but the humidity is higher, so the weather is hot and muggy.
-The best time to visit Cambodia runs from December to mid-February, it is the coolest, the driest, and the sunniest of the year.
+The coolest month is December, while the hottest months are April and May when the heat becomes severe; in the rainy season, the temperature is a bit lower, but the humidity is higher, so the weather is hot and muggy.
+The best time to visit Cambodia runs from December to mid-February, it is the coolest, driest, and sunniest of the year.
 The best time for a beach holiday in Cambodia is from December to February.